oleaamot/nikita-noark5-core/README.md

 Please note that maven will automatically download all dependencies (jar files) and put them in a directory ~/.m2.
 If you are uncomfortable with this, please check the pom.xml files to find out which jar files will be downloaded.

-COMPILE:
+COMPILE AND RUN WITH make:
-To compile the core, cd into the directory containing the source e.g. ~/git/nikita-noark5-core.
-Issue command
+To compile the core and start it automatically, cd into the directory containing the source e.g. ~/git/nikita-noark5-core.

-    mvn -Dmaven.test.skip=true clean install
+Issue the following command

-NB!
-See note below for information maven.test.skip.
+    make

-The program should compile without issues.
-The output should be similar to:
+The program should compile and start without issues.
+The compile result should be similar to:

  	[INFO] Reactor Summary:
  	[INFO]